 It is well agreed that to do “Digital” you need to fundamentally change the way your organisation works.
 What that means for any one particular organisation will differ, of course – your mileage may vary – but one thing I can say for certain is that this is absolutely true for the IT department.

 The IT department must move from being a centralised gatekeeper of all technology, and start to embrace technical decisions at the edge, close to the business needs.
 You must consider how much of those technology decisions get implemented at the edge.
-IT must move to taking an enabling role, guiding and supporting local decisions, giving the wider business the remit to build the systems that work for its needs, rather than simply conforming to IT’s view of what that should be.
-After all, who knows the business requirements better - the manager out in the field, or the unix admin in the data centre?
+IT must move to take an enabling role, guiding and supporting local decisions, giving the wider business the remit to build the systems that work for its needs, rather than simply conforming to IT’s view of what that should be.
+After all, who knows the business requirements better – the manager out in the field, or the Unix admin in the data centre?

 In the real world, requirements change all the time.
-In the cut-and-thrust of the front line, your staff should be and will be focussed on what’s right for your customers, not constrained by what IT can deliver.
-Yes of course, down that road be demons – that’s where you end up in Shadow IT land, you say.
+In the cut-and-thrust of the front line, your staff should be and will be focused on what’s right for your customers, not constrained by what IT can deliver.
+Yes, of course, down that road be demons – that’s where you end up in Shadow IT land, you say.
 But no. The answer here is to make your response to change more flexible.

 It is very challenging to make a wholesale change in the way all your IT implementation teams work.
 There will be huge resistance and ineffective implementation of agile practices can turn any organisation into anarchy.
 However, if you pair this approach with your digital platform implementation – i.e. support the integration and data implementation work with agile methodologies, you can turn this layer in your architecture into the gears that smooth out the dynamic demands of the front office and hide the glacial timescales of the back office.

-In the context of this article, DevOps is all about smoothing out the route to deployment of new functionality to your live environments.
+In the context of this article, DevOps is all about smoothing out the route to the deployment of new functionality to your live environments.
 It’s about moving from old-style monthly, quarterly or even half-yearly, large, complex deployments to a continuous stream of small updates to deliver functionality frequently and often.

 It is possible to use old-style mechanisms to deliver frequent updates, but there comes a point when the overheads involved are prohibitive, and the DevOps approach is the only viable one to take.
-As with Agile, DevOps takes time and care to implement, and it is best to start off with a small, focussed team and build out from there.
+As with Agile, DevOps takes time and care to implement, and it is best to start off with a small, focused team and build out from there.